MstfOztrk/UnityFramework/docs/ProjectileSystem.md

 ## Pool Integration

-`Shooter` obtains projectiles via `IPoolManager.GetFromPool`.
-Each `VisualProjectile` holds a reference to the pool manager so it can return itself back using `ReturnToPool` when it hits something or travels beyond its range.
+`Shooter` obtains projectiles via `IPoolManager.GetFromPool` and registers them with `ProjectileManager`.
+When a `VisualProjectile` reports a hit or reaches its range, `ProjectileManager` returns it to the pool.